CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 "identities" refers to user accounts and their management, including cloud identities, synchronized identities, and federated identities.
 Entra ID - Formally Azure AD is the central directory services store Identities can be synced with your on premise Active Directory (ADDS)

+### The multiple ways to Manage Identities
+can manages same thing from multiple portal but some will work on one portal licenses - only from admin